 - Defeated class certification in two cases related to tipped employees on the basis that the Rule 23 standards were not met and individual interests predominated;

 - Obtained extremely favorable resolution of nationwide misclassification claim related to assistant retail managers after conditional certification was granted;

 - Obtained dismissal of various state law claims from a nationwide FLSA collective action;

 - Obtained voluntary withdrawal of nationwide collective action to include individuals residing only in the state where the case was venued after early and aggressive communications with plaintiffs’ counsel.

-Mr. Anthony has been defending employment claims for more than twenty years in a number of federal and state courts around the country.
+Mr. Anthony has been defending employment claims for almost twenty-five years in a number of federal and state courts around the country.
 He has helped clients obtain many dismissals and favorable results during that time.
 Mr. Anthony has trial experience in several states, including Connecticut, New Jersey, Pennsylvania and Montana.
 He has tried cases involving claims of discrimination, harassment, retaliation, breach of contract, failure to pay wages and a variety of other statutory and common law issues.

 Employment Law Counseling and Training

 Mr. Anthony advises clients on the full range of employment law issues and provides training on management skills, discrimination, harassment, wage/hour and disabilities management issues.